-THE NEW YOUNG FARMERS FEDERAL POLICY SETTING PROCESS
+THE YOUNG FARMERS FEDERAL POLICY SETTING PROCESS

 ABOUT THE POLICY COMMITTEE

 The Young Farmers’ federal policy setting process created the Policy Committee, made up of 15 dues-paying representatives–10 regional members (1 general seat for each region and 1 BIPOC seat for each region) and 5 representatives from Young Farmers new affinity groups–and 1 non-voting board liaison.

 The Committee is responsible for providing guidance on the design and feasibility of the policy survey and the development of the platform based on the results of the policy survey and policy meetings.
 The Committee will also lead the presentation of the final platform and conduct listening sessions at Convergence.